storj/docs/code/diagnostics/metrics.md

 For debugging purposes, `statrecevier` can be run locally along with `storj-sim` to collect and view metrics.
 Here are the steps on how to set that up:

+The following steps assume the [Storj repo](https://github.com/storj/storj) can already be built and run locally.
+All commands occur from root of the storj repo directory.

-1. create a `lua` pipline config that says describes the source and destination of the metrics
+1. create a `lua` pipline config that defines the source and destination of the metrics

 ```
 # pipeline.lua